FROZEN160/RNA-Family/README.md

 ## running OS
 windows 10 or 11 (x64)
 ## User Guide
 This article contains two folders, with folder "ConF" containing pre-segmented datasets for model performance comparison.
-Folder "random 10fold" includes datasets split using a random 10-fold cross-validation, allowing testing for model stability.
+Folder "Random 10fold" includes datasets split using a random 10-fold cross-validation, allowing testing for model stability.
 Users should ensure that the corresponding Python files and data are placed in the same directory to ensure the proper functioning of the program.

 ## Personal Email Address
 If you have any questions regarding the paper, you can contact us by sending an email to "frozen@mail.dlut.edu.cn".